 Your analysis may want to use events that the trigger isn’t even designed to select in the first place.
 In that case your analysis group will have to work with the trigger group to add your analysis signature to the trigger, so events you care about will be recorded in the future.

-There are several figures of merit that characterize the performance of triggers: the rate and efficiency of each trigger.
-Separate rates apply for the L1 and HLT components of each trigger.
+There are two key figures of merit that characterize the performance of triggers: the rate and efficiency of each trigger.
+Much like for lepton identification, the efficiency can be improved, but usually at the cost of a higher rate.
+Separate rates and efficiencies apply for the L1 and HLT components of each trigger.
 The figure below shows the efficiency for the single electron trigger as a function of the electron ET.
 The efficiency is the fraction of events in each bin of ET that are selected by the trigger.

 example, the single electron trigger in 2018 was HLT_e26_lhtight_nod0_ivarloose.